 - Students obtaining dual enrollment credits in high school are still eligible to apply

-- Note: Students do not need to be Pell Grant eligible to qualify
+- You do not need to be Pell Grant eligible to qualify

-- Students must have an Expected Family Contribution (EFC) below $10,000
+- You must have an Expected Family Contribution (EFC) below $10,000

 All eligible applications are reviewed and scored.
 Selection is based on:

 - Financial need